LeNPaul/iguana-email-automation/README.md

  * Refactor logic for excluding holidays.
  * Potentially put this all in a Python application.
    * Instead of using Iguana channel for scheduling and email notification, use Python application.
+ * There will be an update on May which will break this program, and requires changes when this happens.